ThomasByr/YOLO_crop/README.md

 This program takes images as input, as well as a config file, which are basically rectangles outputs from YOLO (which is a shape detection neural network).
 It then loop through all objects in the config file, optionally ignoring those whose size isn't in a specific range, and create new images cropping the original one.

+All units of mesurement (excluding internal representation and the config text file) are relative to the pixel array.

 Compile a release version of the program with :

 ```bash